 Table 1.
 Selected stakeholders relevant to MARGISTAR and the plan to involve them.
-Stakeholders Plan to engage and reach them Mountain stakeholders (pastoralists, • Each country team member will be in frequent contact with stakeholders in their country through face-to-face interactions and digital communication through social media farmers, foresters, nature- based tourism entrepreneurs, SMEs, social enterprises, local and rural development agents Local co-creation workshops in selected locations to envision hindering, and enabling preconditions and factors for the success of post-marginalisation.
-The wider audience will be reached through 1) active use of social media (blogs, Twitter, etc.) 2) popular articles (in native languages) in local and regional newspapers and media outlets on the project's progress and results.
-Collaborative and rotational social media account (Twitter & Instagram) to present and collect visions and concerns in form of short statements and pictures on mountainous areas.
-Three policy briefs will be published during the latter part of MARGISTAR in native languages by each partner.
-Novel ways to reach citizens and stakeholders by the innovative use of social media (e.g. Instagram and Snapchat) and the digital platforms (FAIRWAY in Europe) will be developed.
+Stakeholders Plan to engage and reach them Stakeholders Mountain stakeholders (pastoralists, farmers, foresters, nature- based tourism entrepreneurs, SMEs, social enterprises, local and rural development agents Collaborative and media outlets on the project's progress and results.
+Collaborative and rotational social media account (Twitter & Instagr present and collect visions and concerns in form of short statements and p on mountainous areas.
+Three policy briefs will be published during the latter part of MARGIS' native languages by each partner.
+Novel ways to reach citizens and Snapchat) and the digital platforms (FAIRW Europe) will be developed.
 NGOs Engaging environmental, rural development, and other NGOs in knowledge co- creation and exchange.
 EU policymakers Will be informed throughout the project (policy briefs, online forum, active blogging). a participatory video about project results.
 Mid-project workshop with EU policy makers and interest groups such as Copa-Cogeca to collect feedback and plausibly address concerns in the last half of the project.
 Final brokerage event in Brussels to showcase findings and related policy recommendations.
-Scientists, consultants.
-Planners Delphi panel; invited keynote speakers at MARGISTAR meetings.
-Conference presentations, scientific open-access papers, website, social media (Linkedin, ResearchGate, Facebook, Twitter, blogs).
+Scientists, Delphi panel; invited keynote speakers at MARGISTAR meetings.
+Conference consultants. presentations, scientific open-access papers, website, social media (Linkedin, Planners ResearchGate, Facebook, Twitter, blogs).
 Decision-makers National and subnational decision-makers will be reached by each country team contacting relevant ministries.
 Also through popular and scientific articles, policy briefs, and news releases and participatory video will be used.
 Citizens Via online forum, newspaper articles, and online citizen juries in selected locations.